AI Use Cases/Private Equity

 Data normalization across DealCloud, Allvue, and Carta is the real prerequisite

 The AI engine is only as accurate as the data layer underneath it.
 If your portfolio company financials in Allvue are updated quarterly rather than monthly, or if LP preference data in Carta isn't mapped to individual deal records, the pricing recommendations will reflect stale inputs.
 Before deployment, audit whether your existing system integrations can support a unified PE-native data layer.
-Most firms discover 2-3 critical data gaps during this audit that must be resolved first.
+Expect the audit to surface a handful of critical data gaps that must be resolved first.

 2. 2